 When people tile their floors, they tend to use simple geometric shapes that lend themselves to repeating patterns, like squares or triangles.
 Sometimes though, people want patterns that don’t repeat themselves but are challenging if the same types of shapes are used.
 In this new effort, the research team has discovered a single geometric shape that, if used for mosaics, will not produce repeating patterns.

 Under their scenario, the researchers noted that tiling refers to joining shapes together so that there are no overlaps or gaps.
 Tiling that does not have repeating patterns is known as aperiodic tiling and is usually achieved through the use of multiple tiling shapes.
-For many years, mathematicians have been studying the idea of creating shapes that could be used to create an infinite variety of patterns when tiled.
+For many years, mathematicians have been studying the idea of creating shapes that might be used to create an infinite variety of patterns when tiled.

 One of the first attempts resulted in a set of 20,426 tiles.
 That was followed by the development of the Penrose mosaics, back in 1974, which come in sets of two differently shaped diamonds.
-Since then, mathematicians have continued to search for what is known as the “einstein” form, a unique form that could be used on its own for aperiodic tilings.
+Since then, mathematicians have continued to search for what is known as the “einstein” form, a unique form that might be used on its own for aperiodic tilings.

 Notably, the name comes from the phrase “a stone” in German, not the famous physicist.
 In this new effort, the research group claims to have found Einstein’s elusive form and has proven it mathematically, Phys.org reports.